InsideOUT is always looking for new volunteers to get involved!

 The majority of our volunteering opportunities are based in Wellington, Palmerston North, Auckland and Canterbury but we invite you to get in touch if you live elsewhere and have skills/time to offer!

-We have a fantastic opportunity to get involved in a vibrant and expanding national organisation working to make Aotearoa a safer place for young people of minority genders and sexualities.
+We have a fantastic opportunity to get involved in a vibrant and expanding national organisation working to make Aotearoa a safer place for rainbow young people.

 Applicants in Wellington are preferred, however we will consider committed applicants from anywhere in Aotearoa.
 Read the information below to see if it’s right for you!
 You can learn about who is currently on our governance board here.

-The board takes care of the more big picture stuff – overseeing our vision, setting our strategy, making big decisions, receiving reports on projects, contributing to financial planning, decisions around employment etc.
+This is one of four roles on the InsideOUT board who provide guidance and knowledge to the youth trustees.
+The role involves attending meetings, contributing to decisions, online conversations and mentoring the younger members of the board.
+The board takes care of the big picture stuff – overseeing our vision, setting our strategy, making big decisions, receiving reports on projects, contributing to financial planning, decisions around employment etc.

 The general role of a board member is to support the following processes: